Answers are at the right or below the question in "Light Blue".

 Medium Difficult Bible Quiz about Bible History

-Learn and test your knowledge of Bible history in this difficult Bible Quiz
+Test your knowledge of Bible history in this difficult Bible Quiz.

 It is OK to peek.
 We are not all Bible experts.

-More information is available by using the underlined links.
+More information is available with the underlined links.

-Work on this medium difficulty Bible quiz with answers about Bible history.
+Work on this medium difficulty Bible quiz with answers on Bible history.

 -